-Pay very close attention to the boxed safety warnings, labeled DANGER, WARNING, CAUTION, and NOTICE, throughout this manual and located on your AVIA camper.
+Pay very close attention to the boxed safety warnings, labeled DANGER, WARNING, CAUTION, and NOTICE, throughout this manual and your camper.
 These labels contain vital information pertaining to your safety and well-being.
 Lives depend on your understanding of this information to ensure proper reactions to safety hazards arising from critical situations.